Ameenul1/Ameenul1/README.md

 - 👋 Hi, I’m @Ameenul1
-- 👀 I’m interested mobile development
+- 👀 I’m interested in mobile development

 <!---
 Ameenul1/Ameenul1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.